 3.5.1.
 Jobs monitoring

-Once a job has been submitted PMES Framework provides different information about its status.
+Once a job has been submitted the PMES Framework provides different information about its status.
 First of all a new row will appear in the main window showing the basic information about the job: submission time, job ID, user, job type, application name, duration, status and actions.
-By hitting the row, users can obtain more detailed information that will be shown in the below tabs (see Figure 15).
+By hitting the row, users can obtain more detailed information that will be shown in the tabs below (see Figure 15).
 The Logs tab allows users to check the job status by providing the job logs (generated by PMES Framework) and the standard output and error of the executed application.